Safari Overview

 • Trek through dense forest to find gorillas

-• Meet a gorilla family & spend 1 hour observing
+• Meet a gorilla family and spend one hour observing

 • Afternoon relaxation at the lodge